OpenStackweb/osf-website/src/pages/hybrid-cloud/index.md

 ---
 templateKey: hybrid-cloud-page
 seo:
-  description: "An Open Community balances the roles of open source developers,
+  description: Organizations have turned to the cloud to increase operational
-    users and ecosystem, ensuring the community is a cohesive, inclusive, level playing ground. "
+    efficiency while decreasing costs.
+Recent studies have shown that these same organizations are turning to hybrid cloud infrastructure powered by a mixture of open source technologies for additional flexibility around workload repatriation.
   image: /img/OpenInfra-icon-white.jpg
-  title: Open Source Project Community
+  title: OpenInfra Hybrid Cloud Use Cases and More
   twitterUsername: "@OpenInfraDev"
   url: https://openinfra.dev/hybrid-cloud/
 title: Hybrid Cloud